Alex070902/osticket-prereqs/README.md

 ![Screenshot 2024-06-27 100321](https://github.com/Alex070902/osticket-prereqs/assets/173719378/97e06a30-23cc-40f9-bc03-24a3a6898517)

 In your micorsoft azure vitual machine, go to the control panel.
-Select "programs", then "programs and features", then "turn windows features on and off. a new window should come up
+Select "programs", then "programs and features", then "turn windows features on and off.
+A new window should come up.

 ![Screenshot 2024-06-27 100450](https://github.com/Alex070902/osticket-prereqs/assets/173719378/bce4b90a-3cd0-412f-8f15-1dad7dd01518)
 ![Screenshot 2024-06-27 100530](https://github.com/Alex070902/osticket-prereqs/assets/173719378/434dfdf0-6d6b-4ca2-99dc-145e4ecee6c8)